1414 Second Avenue,

 No one has favorited this theater yet

-Considered to be the first theater in Seattle constructed primarily for the exhibition of motion pictures, the Clemmer Theatre bore the name of James Q. Clemmer, who spent $135,000 to construct the movie palace.
+Considered to be the first theatre in Seattle constructed primarily for the exhibition of motion pictures, the Clemmer Theatre bore the name of James Q. Clemmer, who spent $135,000 to construct the movie palace.

 Seattle had several movie theaters before the Clemmer, but most were either remodeled storefronts or live theaters that also showed movies.